path-cc/path-cc.github.io/_events/2023-01-25-htcondor-osg.md

 <p style="font-size: larger; font-weight: bold;">Don't miss these in-person learning opportunities in beautiful Madison, Wisconsin!</p>

-Save the dates!
-For the first time, the OSG Consortium, the HTCondor team, and the Center for High Throughput Computing will be hosting a Joint HTCondor Week - OSG All-Hands Meeting from July 10–14 at the University of Wisconsin–Madison’s [Fluno Center](https://fluno.com/).
+Save the dates for **Throughput Computing 2023!** For the first time, we will be offerring **Throughput Computing 2023**, which combines the much loved events **HTCondor Week** and the **OSG All-Hands Meeting** into a new joint event to be held July 10–14 at the University of Wisconsin–Madison’s [Fluno Center](https://fluno.com/). **Througput Computing 2023** is sponsored by the OSG Consortium, the HTCondor team, and the UW-Madison Center for High Throughput Computing.

-Our hope is that this will primarily be an in-person event, but remote participation (via Zoom) for plenary events will also be offered.
+Our hope is that this will primarily be an in-person event, but remote participation (via Zoom) for the many plenary events will also be offered.
 Required registration for both components will open in March 2023.

  If you register for and travel to the University of Wisconsin in Madison, you can attend plenary and non-plenary sessions, mingle with colleagues, and have planned or ad hoc meetings.
 In addition, evening events are planned throughout the week.

-Topics  will include:
+All the topics typically covered by HTCondor Week and the OSG All-Hands Meeting will be included:

 - Science Enabled by the OSPool and the HTCondor Software Suite (HTCSS)
 - OSG Technology
 - HTCSS  Technology